Nonprofit hiring: 4 strategies to meet the best candidate

 - Provide training resources

-The steps of your hiring process will vary depending on your current needs as well as the positions you are seeking to fill.
+The steps of your nonprofit hiring process will vary depending on your current needs as well as the positions you are seeking to fill.
 Keep in mind that to even get candidates to apply, you need to build the kind of environment in which your model employees would want to work.
 Also, after hiring an employee, you’ll want to retain them.
-As you build out your hiring process, keep an eye on the kind of work culture you’re building.
+As you build out your nonprofit hiring process, keep an eye on the kind of work culture you’re building.

 1. Create a detailed job description